folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 }

 ```
-- Link that new configuration and restart nginx.
+- Link that new configuration and restart nginx (inside the Stripes container; or re-start that container).

 ```
 sudo ln -s /etc/nginx/sites-available/edge /etc/nginx/sites-enabled/edge